cSh4rk/cSh4rk.github.io/README.md

 In this edition of the Hacker Theme:

-✔ Some parts of page styles are edited and enhanced and some additional features such as post tags, site footer, responsive classes, post references, additional social media options, additional post categories, capability to add "updated date" for posts,... are added.
+✔ Some parts of page styles are edited and enhanced and some additional features such as post tags, site footer, responsive classes, post references, additional social media options, additional post categories, capability to add "updated date" for posts,smart image format selector plugin... are added.

 ✔ Multiple bugs in the original theme are fixed.